To Keep or Not to Keep – Questions to Ask during a File Share Cleanup Project

 So, how do we keep from wasting our valuable time hunting for misplaced and misfiled information?
 It all starts with knowing what information to keep and what to discard.
 Start by asking:

 - Is it personal or non-business-related information?
 A significant amount of information stored on file shares simply has no business relevance whatsoever, such as employees’ collections of MP3 music files, or pictures from your amazing vacation, or flyers for the company potluck from last year.
 This type of non-business-related information should be discarded on a regular basis – or not allowed in the first place.

 - Is the information needed to document transactions and decisions?
 This is clearly business information because the organization relies on it to conduct its day-to-day activities.
-For example, invoices are used to document what a client or the organization owes or is owed; even after the payment has been made, the invoices and payment information need to be kept for some period of time to satisfy customer inquiries (including internal customers).
+For example, invoices are used to document what a client or the organization owes or is owed; even after the payment has been made, the invoices and payment information needs to be kept for some period of time to satisfy customer inquiries (including internal customers).
 This should be retained until no longer needed and then discarded subject to the next two considerations.

 - Is the information needed to comply with specific legal or regulatory requirements?
 Every organization has to comply with certain legal or regulatory requirements.
 Some of these apply to almost every organization, such as tax and personnel; others may be specific to an industry, such as government, energy, or financial services.
-These often take the form of needing to retain specific types of information for specific minimum periods of time; in some cases, they may also require that certain types of information be destroyed after some period of time.
+These often take the form of needing to retain specific types of information for specified minimum periods of time; in some cases, they may also require that certain types of information be destroyed after some period of time.